zeropsio/recipe-proxydb/README.md

 ![ProxySQL](./docs/Public-Access-Through-IP-Addresses.png "Public access through IP addresses")

-* To access the MariaDB database form Google DataStudio fill in the connection form.
+* To access the MariaDB database from Google DataStudio fill in the connection form.
 Because of the SSL connection, you have to attach `proxy-ca.pem` certificate from the ProxySQL instance.
 You can find it in the ProxySQL data directory `/var/lib/proxysql/`.

 ![Google DataStudio](./docs/Google-DataStudio-MySQL-DataSource.png "MySQL data source")